Skip to main content

 What should I wear to Silver Birch?

-The room has an industrial feel — exposed brick, visible ductwork, a relaxed atmosphere — and the staff are described as friendly and matter-of-fact rather than formal.
+The room has an industrial feel; exposed brick, visible ductwork, a relaxed atmosphere; and the staff are described as friendly and matter-of-fact rather than formal.
 Smart casual fits the setting: no need for a jacket, but this is a Michelin Plate kitchen and the food will be taken seriously.
 Overdressing would feel out of place on Chiswick High Road.

 Is the tasting menu worth it at Silver Birch?

-Chef Nathan Cornwell trained at The Barn at Moor Hall, a multi-Michelin-starred kitchen in Lancashire, and the menu at Silver Birch reflects that pedigree through provenance-driven seasonal dishes.
+Chef Nathan Cornwell trained at The Barn at Moor Hall, a multi-Michelin-starred kitchen in Lancashire, the menu at Silver Birch reflects that pedigree through provenance-driven seasonal dishes.
 At a £££ price point, you're getting serious cooking at a fraction of what comparable tasting-menu formats cost in central London.
-If tasting menus are your format, the answer is yes — the Michelin Plate (2024 and 2025) backs it up.
+If tasting menus are your format, the answer is yes; the Michelin Plate (2024 and 2025) backs it up.

 Is Silver Birch worth the price?